Julian P. Van Winkle III

 Photo provided by Buffalo Trace Website

 Julian P. Van Winkle III is the third generation of distillers from the Van Winkle family.
-At the time he joined the family business in 1977 with his father Julian Jr. they were producing only two wheated whiskies.
-90 proof 10 year old and 107 proof Old Rip Van Winkle.
-Since then they have added 12, 15, 20 and 23 year old labels to their bourbon line.
-They also have a 13 year old premium rye that was introduced to their whiskey line.
+When he joined the family business in 1977 with his father Julian Jr., they were producing only two wheated whiskies: 90 proof 10-year-old and 107 proof Old Rip Van Winkle.
+Since then, they have added 12, 15, 20, and 23-year-old labels to their bourbon line.
+They also have a 13-year-old premium rye that was introduced to their whiskey line.

 Following his father’s death in 1981, Julian ran the company by himself until his son Preston, the fourth generation, joined in 2001.

-In 1972, 7 years after the death of Pappy Van Winkle Sr., the Stitzel-Weller Distillery was being forced to sell.
-Under the terms of the sales agreement with Somerset Imports, the Van Winkle’s were able to procure the rights of old stock in the distillery and the Old Rip Van Winkle brand name.
-Julian had just returned from college at Randolph- Macon College where he had studied economics and psychology.
+In 1972, 7 years after the death of Pappy Van Winkle Sr., the Stitzel-Weller Distillery was forced to sell.
+Under the terms of the sales agreement with Somerset Imports, the Van Winkles were able to procure the rights of old stock in the distillery as well as the Old Rip Van Winkle brand name.
+At that time, Julian III had just returned from college at Randolph-Macon College, where he had studied economics and psychology.

-In the late 1980’s, Diageo, now owners of Stitzel-Weller Distillery, were selling off old barrels of bourbon made by Pappy for as low as $200 each.
-Julian III purchased as many of them as he could and began bottling one of the world’s first 20 year old bourbons.
-For 15 years Van Winkle went with the bottle gimmicks when a salesman of his entered his 20 year old bourbon to the Beverage tasting Institute of Chicago.
-IL in 1996.
-Van Winkle received an unprecedented score of 99 for any bourbon, scotch, or whiskey.
-What followed was an immediate demand for his product.
+In the late 1980s, Diageo, now the owners of Stitzel-Weller Distillery, was selling off whole barrels of Pappy for $200 each.
+Julian III purchased as many of them as he could and began bottling one of the world’s first 20-year-old bourbons.
+For 15 years, the Van Winkles went with the character decanter gimmick, until a salesman who worked for the company entered their 20-year-old bourbon in the Beverage Tasting Institute of Chicago for judging.
+Old Rip Van Winkle received an unprecedented score of 99, and what followed was an immediate demand for his product that has not abated to this day, some thirty years later.

-During his time running the business he bought the Old Hoffman Distillery renaming it Old Commonwealth in Lawrenceburg, KY.
-Here he perfected the barrel storage and bottling process of maintaining the Van Winkle flavors.
+During his time running the business, III also bought the Old Hoffman Distillery in Lawrenceburg, Kentucky, renaming it Old Commonwealth Distillery.
+At Old Commonwealth, III perfected the barrel storage and bottling process, which still helps generate and maintain the mouthfeel, palate, and finish that Pappy is known for.

-By 2002, the Van Winkle’s ventured into business with Buffalo Trace Distillery in Frankfort, KY where all their distilling is now taking place following the family traditional recipe and standards.
+By 2002, the Van Winkles ventured into business with Buffalo Trace Distillery in Frankfort, Kentucky, where all Van Winkle distilling is now taking place, while still following the Van Winkle traditional recipe and standards.

-In 2009 Julian was nominated for a James Beard award under the category of Outstanding Wine & Spirits Professional.
-In 2010 he was again nominated for The James Beard award.
-The James Beard Award is the equivalent of the Oscars of the Food & Beverage world.
-In 2011, he won the prestigious Wine & Spirits Professional award.
-He was the first Kentuckian to receive a James Beard award.
+In 2009, III was nominated for a James Beard Award under the category of Outstanding Wine & Spirits Professional.
+In 2010, he was nominated for another James Beard award.
+This Award is known as the ‘Oscars’ of the food and Beverage world.
+In 2011, he finally won the prestigious Award, and in doing so became the first Kentuckian ever to win a James Beard Award.

-Whisky Magazine has honored Julian Van Winkle III with his induction into its Hall of Fame.
-Julian was also recognized by the 2017 Whisky Magazine Awards, one of only 39 to be awarded this honor.
-In 2022, Julian Van Winkle III was inducted into the Kentucky Bourbon Hall of Fame.
+Whisky Magazine has also since honored Julian Van Winkle III with his induction into its Hall of Fame.
+Then he was recognized by the 2017 Whisky Magazine Awards, one of only 39 to be endowed with this honor.
+Perhaps his greatest honor occurred in 2022, when Julian Van Winkle III was inducted into the Kentucky Bourbon Hall of Fame.